dsebastien/obsidian-publisher/README.md

 ### Ghost

 - Create a [custom integration](https://ghost.org/integrations/custom-integrations/) on Ghost.
+  - To be able to do this, your site MUST have at least the "CREATOR" tier, which is the first one to include "Build custom integrations"
 - Retrieve the **Admin API Key** and the **API URL**
 - Go to the settings of the plugin, enable Ghost and configure the settings
 - Add the Admin API Key, the API URL and the Base URL of your Ghost Website